itisha89/ID_EY/README.md

 ### Let’s Connect!

-If you’d like to discuss this project or have similar instructional design needs, feel free to connect with me on **LinkedIn**: [https://www.linkedin.com/in/itishasharmaofficial/].
+If you’d like to discuss this project or have similar instructional design needs, feel free to connect with me on **LinkedIn**[https://www.linkedin.com/in/itishasharmaofficial/].
 You can also visit my website for more insights: [The iVision Blog](https://theivision.wordpress.com/).

 #InstructionalDesign #Storyboarding #DigitalLearning #TrainingDevelopment #LearningAndDevelopment #DataSecurityTraining